SoftwareAG/c8y-docs/content/concepts/glossary-bundle/glossary.md

 ### Inventory roles
 Inventory roles contain permissions that apply to groups or devices.

-For more information on inventory roles see [Administration > Managing permissions > Inventory roles](/guides/users-guide/administration/#managing-permissions) in the *User guide*.
+For details see [Administration > Managing permissions > Inventory roles](/users-guide/administration/#managing-permissions) in the *User guide*.

 <a name="ml-engine"></a>
 ### Machine Learning Engine
 Machine Learning Engine enables machine learning/IT operators to manage and operationalize production-ready models for generating predictions on data gathered from connected devices.
 These capabilities can be leveraged either from a web browser via an easy to use UI or programmatically via REST API.
 Machine Learning Engine provides a high-performance inference platform with deployed models exposed as endpoints that can be leveraged from Streaming Analytics and other applications for real-time inference.

-For more information on the Machine Learning Engine see [Introduction > Machine Learning Engine](https://cumulocity.com/guides/machine-learning/introduction/#mle-overview) in the *Machine Learning guide*.
+For details see [Introduction > Machine Learning Engine](/machine-learning/introduction/#mle-overview) in the *Machine Learning guide*.

 <a name="ml-workbench"></a>
 ### Machine Learning Workbench
 Machine Learning Workbench enables data scientists and machine learning engineers to build, train and evaluate high-quality machine learning models using an intuitive, easy to use, no-code UI and a programmer-friendly Jupyter Notebook based environment.
 Machine Learning Workbench provides seamless access to data residing in {{< product-c8y-iot >}} operational store or any cloud data lakes with visual tools to ingest and transform the data.

-For more information on the Machine Learning Workbench see [Introduction > Machine Learning Workbench](https://cumulocity.com/guides/machine-learning/introduction/#mlw-overview) in the *Machine Learning guide*.
+For details see [Introduction > Machine Learning Workbench](/machine-learning/introduction/#mlw-overview) in the *Machine Learning guide*.

 <a name="maintenance-release"></a>
 ### Maintenance release